Continuing Education Activity

 - Describe the interprofessional team strategies for improving healthcare coordination and communication to treat eclampsia and improve outcomes.

 Eclampsia is a known complication of preeclampsia during pregnancy and is associated with morbidity and mortality of both the mother and fetus if not properly diagnosed.
-Preeclampsia and eclampsia are one of the four categories associated with hypertensive disorders of pregnancy.
+Preeclampsia and eclampsia are of the four categories associated with hypertensive disorders of pregnancy.
 The other three categories include chronic hypertension, gestational hypertension, and preeclampsia superimposed on chronic hypertension.
 Preeclampsia, the precursor to eclampsia, has had an evolving definition over recent years.
-The definition for preeclampsia initially included proteinuria as a diagnostic requirement, but this is no longer the case as some patients had the advanced disease before proteinuria detection.
+The definition for preeclampsia initially included proteinuria as a diagnostic requirement, but this is no longer the case as some patients had advanced disease before proteinuria detection.
 Preeclampsia is defined as a new-onset of hypertension with systolic blood pressure greater than or equal to 140 mmHg and/or diastolic blood pressure greater than or equal to 90 mmHg after 20 weeks of gestation with proteinuria and/or end-organ dysfunction (renal dysfunction, liver dysfunction, central nervous system disturbances, pulmonary edema, and thrombocytopenia).
 Eclampsia is defined as the new onset of generalized tonic-clonic seizures in a woman with preeclampsia.
 Eclamptic seizures can occur antepartum, 20 weeks after gestation, intrapartum, and postpartum.
 Seizures before 20 weeks are rare but have been documented in gestational trophoblastic disease.

 The exact etiology of eclampsia is still unclear despite the advances in the understanding of preeclampsia.
 It is proposed that there is increased permeability of the blood-brain barrier during preeclampsia, which causes an alteration to cerebral blood flow due to impaired autoregulation.